Nevedomskiy/mesto/README.md

       a) Merge tools;
       b) SSH repetition;

+   During Sprint 6, the following methods were studied and applied:
+   -Objects:
+      a) Creating objects and writing properties;
+      b) Access to the property;
+      c) Operators: delete, in;
+      d) Enumeration of properties. for...in loop.
+Object.entries, Object.keys and Object.values;
+      e) Passing by reference.
+Comparison of objects.
+Surface and deep copying of objects;
+      f) Arrays are objects.
+Functions are objects;
+   -Event handling:
+      a) Keyboard events.
+The event object is the keyboard.
+The event object is the mouse;
+      b) Removing the listener;
+      c) Cancellation of the standard behavior of the browser;
+      d) Emerging and delegating events.
+Cancel ascent;
+   -Working with forms:
+      a) Accessing the form from JavaScript;
+      b) Submitting the form. submit event;
+      c) Getting form elements;
+      d) change and input events;
+      e) Reset and submit methods;
+   -Form validation:
+      a) Built-in browser-based form validation;
+      b) Validation with JavaScript;
+      c) Associate JS validation methods with DOM;
+      d) Validation of several fields and forms;
+      e) Interaction with other DOM elements;

-As a result of the implementation of PW4 and PW5, an adaptive site was made from the FIGMA layouts, which was subsequently launched on GITHAB and made available to the public with the help of Diploy -
+As a result of the implementation of PW4, PW5 and PW6, an adaptive site was made from the FIGMA layouts, which was subsequently launched on GITHAB and made available to the public with the help of Diploy -
 [Website link] - (https://nevedomskiy.github.io/mesto/)

 3. Links to export resources for site layout